dizhang168/shadow-dom-selection/selection-api-spec-changes.md

    2. While child is not a child of nodeA, set child to its **composed parent**.

-   3. If child’s index is less than offsetA, then return _composed-after_.
+   3. If child’s index is less than offsetA, then return _composed after_.

-5. Return _composed-before_.
+5. Return _composed before_.

-Question: Not sure if "composed-equal" is necessary to define.
+Question: Not sure if "composed equal" is necessary to define.

 ### StaticRange

 Add definition after [StaticRange valid](https://dom.spec.whatwg.org/#staticrange).

-A StaticRange is **composed-valid** if all of the following are true:
+A StaticRange is **composed valid** if all of the following are true:

 - Its start and end are in the same **composed tree**.